dreamenwalker/Multi-focusNet/README.md

 If our code is helpful for you, please contact me.

 # Contact
-Please contact zhangliwen2018@ia.ac.cn if you have some questions.
+Please contact zhangliwen2018@ia.ac.cn if you have any questions.